-The last indicator, which shows, that Bitcoin is slightly winning its competition with traditional payment systems is the number of data centers or nodes .
+The indicator which shows that Bitcoin is winning in a competition with traditional payments is the number of data centers.

 In the transactions’ quantity aspect, Bitcoin is ahead of the traditional payment systems.
 In 2018, the number of Bitcoin nodes remained steady at around 10000 despite its price fall and the increased cost of mining Bitcoin.

-A number of accounts/capitalization as a compound indicator is defined by the market.
-It's one of the main indicators that show how widespread the network is.
+A number of accounts as a compound indicator defined by the market.
+It’s one of the main indicators that show how widespread the network is.
 In the case of Visa and MasterCard, this is the number of cards.

-The values of this indicator displayed by Visa and MasterCard are quite close, while Bitcoin’s values are significantly higher due to a low number of accounts.
+The values of this indicator displayed by Visa and MasterCard are quite close.
+On the other hand, Bitcoin’s values are significantly higher due to a low number of accounts.
 With approximately 25 million accounts in 2018, Bitcoin loses not only to Visa and MasterCard but also to PayPal.

 About Bitcoin, Paypal, VISA and Mastercard in a brief

-Since its foundation, VISA - in 1958, Mastercard - in 1966, both companies have developed their infrastructure to become leaders in the market of financial services.
-VISA and Mastercard have established their businesses steadily, by gaining trust from the users year over year and region over the region.
+Since its foundation, VISA – in 1958, Mastercard – in 1966, both companies have developed their infrastructure to become leaders in the market.
+VISA and Mastercard have established their businesses steadily by gaining trust from the users.

 Differently, from them, Bitcoin, which appeared in 2009, became available worldwide immediately.
 Despite the success Bitcoin is said to have made, other cryptocurrencies, including Ethereum or Bitcoin Cash, did not come close to MasterCard or Visa in that regard.

-Bitcoin, with all of its imperfections, provides a few benefits, which, the crypto enthusiast believe, traditional payment systems can not offer :
+Bitcoin provides a few benefits which the crypto enthusiast believe traditional payment systems can not offer :

 - Bitcoin is still many times faster than the existing wire transfers;